-Our Class A common stock has been approved for listing on the Nasdaq Global Market under the symbol "VERX."
+We have applied to list the shares on the Nasdaq Global Market under the symbol "VERX."
 In order to meet the requirements for listing on that exchange, the underwriters have undertaken to sell a minimum number of shares to a minimum number of beneficial owners as required by that exchange.

 Before this offering, there has been no public market for our Class A common stock.
-The initial public offering price was determined through negotiations between us and the representatives.
+The initial public offering price will be determined through negotiations between us and the representatives.
 In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are:

-- the valuation multiples of publicly traded companies that the representatives believe to be comparable to us; - our financial information; - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; and - · the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the valuation multiples of publicly traded companies that the representatives believe to be comparable to us; - our financial information; - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.